 Smartlook software combines three tools – click, movement and scroll heatmaps – to record user sessions by default.
 All data is aggregated in one image, making it convenient to identify weak site areas and eliminate issues.
 Smartlook customers are Sewio, AstroPay, Vertigo Games and Hookle.

-Mouseflow offers 6 types of heatmaps which record 100% of user traffic by default.
+Mouseflow offers 6 types of heatmaps that record 100% of user traffic by default.
 A funnel report helps understand the visitors’ drops and improves lead generation.
-Vodafone, Continent, New Balance, Philips are the main customers.
+Vodafone, Continent, New Balance, and Philips are the main customers.

 The Glassbox AI-driven analytical platform helps get a complete picture of customer engagement.
 Interactive heatmaps provide all vital metrics in a single image, visualizing the customer journey and explaining how it affects the company’s revenue.
 Glassbox customers are Purina, Air Canada, Bank Leumi, SoFi, and Marriott.

 The Hotjar heatmaps efficiently visualize user behavior, informing you what on your site attracts users and what makes them leave.
 These tools will easily highlight the issues you need to improve.
 The world’s largest companies use Hotjar heatmaps – Adobe, Columbia, Microsoft, HubSpot and Panasonic.